 What is Square and how does it work?

-Originating in the US, Square’s payment system was one of the first truly affordable card processing solutions for small businesses.
-Not only does it offer face-to-face, remote and online payment tools, it also saves the merchant from committing to a contract, which is the norm for traditional merchant service providers.
+Square was one of the first truly affordable card processing solutions for small businesses.
+Not only does it offer face-to-face, remote and online payment tools, it also saves the merchant from committing to a contract so often required by traditional merchant service providers.

-Square (trading name of Block, Inc., or Squareup in Europe) was also the first company in the world to release a card reader to be used with a mobile app.
-In 2017, this so-called Square Reader for chip and contactless cards arrived in the UK.
+US-founded Square (trading name of Block, Inc., or Squareup in Europe) was also the first company in the world to release a card reader to be used with a mobile app.
+In 2017, this so-called Square Reader for chip and contactless card transactions arrived in the UK – and it’s still going strong.

 A Square Reader with its charging cable and decals, received and tested by us.

-Over the years, the freestanding Square Terminal and other Square-branded register hardware have also been launched to great success, along with many other cloud-based business tools.
-The free POS app works as a complete till system that helps you run any type of business from just your mobile device.
+Over the years, other Square-branded card machines and registers have been launched to great success, along with many other cloud-based business tools.
+The free POS app works as a complete till system helping you run any type of business from just your mobile device.

 Accepted cards

-If value for money is important, Square is one of the leading payment systems in the UK.
+Square offers some of the best value for money among UK payment providers.
 It has the most free features for the price of a cheap card reader and fixed transaction rate – or like some users do: just use the app or online payments without buying a card reader.

 “I’m always impressed by Square’s never-ending improvements and how much of it is free to use.
-As the software has matured, though, it has got more complicated to find my way around in the back-end Dashboard.”
+As the software has matured, though, it’s got more complicated to find my way around in the back-end Dashboard.”

-A big advantage of Square is the many online payment tools available without a monthly fee, which we think makes any merchant more resilient in the face of unpredictable business conditions.
-Instant transfers to a bank account have also become popular, despite their extra charge.
+Hugely advantageous, the many online payment tools such as payment links and keyed transactions have no monthly fee, but make any merchant more resilient in the face of unpredictable business conditions.
+Instant transfers to a bank account or Square Card have also become popular.

 We also like that growing businesses can use it with external software for e.g. inventory and delivery apps, so it isn’t a closed platform where you are stuck with Square’s own tools, like SumUp is to a large degree.